 Canada - Togo Relations

 Canada and Togo established diplomatic relations in 1960.
-Canada is represented in Togo by the Canadian Embassy located in Accra, Ghana.
-Since 1978, Togo has been represented in Canada through its Embassy in Ottawa.
+Canada has been represented in Togo since 1962 through the High Commission of Canada in Ghana.
+Since 1978, Togo has been represented in Canada by the Embassy of Togo in Canada.

 - Date Modified: